gaurav-js-dev/design-patterns-practice/README.md

 - Most demos & code examples are single-file.

 - There is a dedicated folder for each pattern/principle and this folder contains 2 files.
-The file ending with **fixed** contains optimized code and other file contains the code before refactoring.
+The file ending with **fixed** contains optimized code and other file contains the code before refactoring or when pattern was not applied.